junxit/us-congress-bills-117/metadata.md

 - 2022-05-11 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 401 - 1, 1 Present (Roll no. 166). (text: 05/10/2022 CR H4785)
 - 2022-05-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 401 - 1, 1 Present (Roll no. 166).
 - 2022-05-12 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2022-08-03 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2022-08-04 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Peters without amendment.
+Without written report.
+- 2022-08-04 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Peters without amendment.
+Without written report.
+- 2022-08-04 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 475.